haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 distance C82-d07-30A, chain B and resid 604 and name CB, chain F and resid   66 and name CB<br>
 distance C82-d08-30A, chain B and resid 605 and name CB, chain F and resid   91 and name CB<br>
 distance C82-d09-30A, chain B and resid 612 and name CB, chain F and resid   57 and name CB<br>
-distance C82-d10-30A, chain B and resid 612 and name CB, chain G and resid  111 and name CB<br>
+distance C82-d10-30A, chain B and resid 612 and name CB, chain F and resid  111 and name CB<br>
 </a>

 This will draw lines between the connected atoms and display the corresponding Euclidian distance.